Evaluating LLMs with labeled data¶

 Check job progress¶

-This function provides real-time monitoring of batch job progress:
+This function provides real-time monitoring of Batch job progress:

 - Continuously checks job status via the kluster.ai API